 How does Google’s search algorithm assess the quality of websites?
-The Google Quality Rater Guidelines provide a framework that helps answer this question.
+The Google Quality Evaluator Guidelines (also known as the rater guidelines) provide a framework that helps answer this question.
 Webmasters and SEOs can use this framework to gain a better understanding of how the algorithm operates and act accordingly.

 What are the Google Quality Rater Guidelines?